-Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization on the part of governmental authorities.
+Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of governmental authorities.
+The government provided access to sexual and reproductive health services for survivors of sexual violence.

-Discrimination: The law prohibits discrimination privately or professionally with fines up to 24,000 euros (\$28,800).
+Discrimination: The law provides for the same legal status and rights for women as for men.
+The law also prohibits discrimination privately or professionally with fines up to 24,000 euros (\$27,600).
 The government enforced the law effectively.